 - And wolf sable.

-Will become a “matted mess” if not brushed frequently.
-Which is why we generally recommend that any Finnish Lapphund owner brush his or her dog’s fur at least 3 times a week.
+These will become a “matted mess” if not brushed frequently, so we recommend that any Finnish Lapphund owner brush their dog’s fur at least thrice weekly.

-Excel in herding trials, agility, and obedience trials, and will be very eager to lean any new tricks you can throw at them.
-In fact, as long as you keep these little guys active and provide them with plenty of activities to keep their body and minds busy, you really shouldn’t have any problems with them at all.
+The first thing you will want to know about the Finnish Lapphund dog breed is that they are an intelligent and active dog breed.
+Some owners even claim that these dogs think through their actions!
+The dogs will excel in herding, agility, and obedience trials and will be eager to learn any new tricks you can throw at them.
+As long as you keep these little guys active and provide plenty of activities to keep their bodies and minds busy, you shouldn’t have any problems with them.

-If you’re looking for a dog that won’t mind spending all day in an apartment alone, then this is definitely not the “right” dog for you.
-Now this isn’t because the Finnish Lapphund is a “bad” dog, it’s just when you take a highly intelligent dog, that requires a ton of exercise and lock him or her up in an apartment all day, that dog will find “things” to do.
+If you’re looking for a dog that won’t mind spending all day in an apartment alone, this is not the “right” dog for you.
+This isn’t because the Finnish Lapphund is a “bad” dog; when you take a brilliant dog that requires a ton of exercise and lock it up in an apartment all day, that dog will find “things” to do.

-We should mention that Finnish Lapphunds make good watchdogs as they are friendly and alert.
-Which mean that they also have a “tendency” to bark at things that are unfamiliar with.
+Things that you’re not likely to approve of, like tearing apart a couch, eating all of your shoes, digging up carpet or your hardwood flooring, etc., we should mention that Finnish Lapphunds make good watchdogs as they are friendly and alert, which means that they also have a “tendency” to bark at unfamiliar things.

 So…

-As a whole, the Finnish Lapphund dog breed is a pretty health dog breed with really only three “known” hereditary conditions that affect the Finnish Lapphunds which are:
+As a whole, the Finnish Lapphund dog breed is a pretty healthy dog breed with really only three “known” hereditary conditions that affect the Finnish Lapphunds, which are:

 - Hereditary cataracts,